t-nicole13/Bike_Sharing_Visualization/README.md

 # Bike_Sharing_Visualization

 ## Objective
-The purpose of this project is to use Tableau to visualize the citibike data.
+The purpose of this project is to use Tableau to visualize and analyse the bike sharing data.

 ### Tasks
 1. Imported 201908-citibike-tripdata.csv file to Jupyter Notebook and convert to a Pandas DataFrame.